Childhood and Education Journey of Selena Gomez in Timeline

 2010: Charity Concerts for UNICEF

-In 2010, Selena Gomez conducted and organized three charity concerts (2010–2013) to help UNICEF provide children around the world with life-saving therapeutic foods, medicines, clean water, education, and immunization.
+In 2010, Selena Gomez started organizing charity concerts to benefit UNICEF, raising funds to provide children with essential resources like therapeutic foods, medicines, clean water, education, and immunization.

-In 2010, Selena Gomez stopped wearing the purity ring that she had worn since 2005.
+In 2010, Selena Gomez stopped wearing the purity ring she received in 2005.

 February 2011: Visit to Chile with UNICEF

-In February 2011, Selena Gomez traveled to Chile to meet with families of the UNICEF-supported "Programa Puente", which helped families understand and develop skills related to early childhood education and development.
+In February 2011, Selena Gomez traveled to Chile with UNICEF to meet with families supported by the "Programa Puente", which helped families understand and develop skills related to early childhood education and development.

 April 2012: Advocacy for UNICEF's "Sound the Alarm" Campaign

-In April 2012, Selena Gomez advocated for the global "Sound the Alarm" campaign on and Twitter.
-She recorded a public announcement encouraging young people to donate to prevent child malnutrition in the Sahel Region of West and Central Africa.
+In April 2012, Selena Gomez advocated for the global "Sound the Alarm" campaign on and Twitter, encouraging young people to donate to prevent the death of children from malnutrition in West and Central Africa.

 April 2012: Named Ambassador to the Ryan Seacrest Foundation